jupoon-other/cse15l-lab-reports/labs/lab5/lab-report-5.md

 ![Image](ss_bashscript.png)

 But out of all 652 test results, how do I check which results I have that differ from the professors?
-I ran this line of code in order
+I ran this line of code in order to see.

 `diff lab9/results.txt lab9_mine/results.txt`

+Out of all the tests where there were code differences, I chose